ORBAT/S4QS-RS/README.md

 # S4QS-RS
-S4QS-RS reads S3 object creation events from SQS and copies data from S3 to Redshift using COPY.
-S4QS-RS gathers files into S3 manifests, which are then used for the COPY.
-See Redshift's [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) documentation for more information.
+S4QS-RS reads S3 object creation events from SQS and copies data from S3 to Redshift using COPY with S3 manifests (see Redshift's [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) documentation for more information.)
+Data is copied into time series tables with configurable rotation periods and retention.

-See the [S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html) for more information about setting up the events.
+See the [S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html) for more information about setting up the object creation events.
 Note that if you publish the events to SNS and then subscribe your SQS queue to the SNS topic, you **must** set the "Raw Message Delivery" subscription attribute to "**True**".

 ## Installation